austinfranklin/the-store/README.md

 ## Still want to do
 Depending on what our next steps are, we should do the following:

-1. Make script that generates PDFs of all normalized features for a given audio file
+1. Make script that generates PNGs of all normalized features for a given audio file AND all files with respect to one feature.
-2. Determine how to segment an audio file to retrieve temporal data for features (possibly is 3-5 second chunks)
+2. Determine how to segment an audio file to retrieve temporal data for features (possibly is 3-5 second chunks).
+How should we compare these chunks?
 3. Determine which features have perceptual correlations.
-Scrap the rest
+Scrap the rest.
-4. Figure out how to plot multiple files and feature within the same graph
+4. Figure out how to plot multiple files and feature within the same graph.